Welcome!

 I am one of the Program Chairs for FAccT 2025.
 Papers due January 22.

-MSR's undergrad research internship program is accepting applications for summer 2025 internships through October 21.
-FATE PhD internship applications will open up later in the fall.
+MSR's undergrad research internship program is accepting applications for summer 2025 internships through October 21, 2024.

 Vera Liao and I posted a new paper laying out our vision of a human-centered research roadmap for “AI Transparency in the Age of LLMs” which we hope will spark more discussion and research.
 Constructive feedback is very welcome!